PelionIoT/mbl-docs/Docs/install_mbl_on_device/provision/provisioning_instructions.md

 1. Create an `update_default_resources.c` file with your update authenticity certificate, created with the manifest tool:

+    <span class="notes">**Note**: This process is for development only.
+A production process will be documented when available based on the [factory provisioning process](https://www.pelion.com/docs/device-management/current/provisioning-process/factory-provisioning-process.html).</span>

     1. Create an update resources directory, such as `./update-resources`:

         ```